vaibhavgupta3110/Vagrant-LinuxDesktop/README.md

 ## Overview

-### The Purpose of Vagrant's Ubuntu 12.04 Desktop Environment for Windows
+## Purpose

-### How to Use
+## How to Use

-### The Future of Vagrant's Ubuntu 12.04 Desktop Environment for Windows
+## The Future of `Vagrant's Ubuntu 12.04 Desktop Environment for Windows`

+It'd be cool to build on this to include possible desktop environments for other Linux Distros, e.g. Fedora.

 Immediate goals include:

+Getting this sucker up 'n running without a hitch.

 ## Getting Started